python/devguide/getting-started/pull-request-lifecycle.rst

    hand, fixes for typos and grammar errors in documents and docstrings are welcome.

-Second, be aware of backwards-compatibility considerations.
+Third, be aware of backwards-compatibility considerations.
 While the core developer who eventually handles your pull request will make the final call on whether something is acceptable, thinking about backwards-compatibility early will help prevent having your pull request rejected on these grounds.
 Put